rahulranjansah/hapsira/docs/source/quickstart.md

 ## Traveling through space: solving the Lambert problem

 The determination of an orbit given two position vectors and the time of flight is known in celestial mechanics as **Lambert's problem**, also known as the two body boundary value problem.
 This contrasts with Kepler's problem or propagation, which is rather an initial value problem.

-poliastro allows you to solve Lambert's problem by passing the initial and final orbits to {py:meth}`poliastro.maneuver.Maneuver.lambert` instance.
+`hapsira` allows you to solve Lambert's problem by passing the initial and final orbits to {py:meth}`hapsira.maneuver.Maneuver.lambert` instance.
 The time of flight is computed internally since orbits epochs are known.

-For instance, this is a simplified version of the example "Going to Mars with Python using poliastro", where the orbit of the Mars Science Laboratory mission (rover Curiosity) is determined:
+For instance, this is a simplified version of the example "Going to Mars with Python using hapsira", where the orbit of the Mars Science Laboratory mission (rover Curiosity) is determined:

 ```python
 date_launch = Time('2011-11-26 15:02', scale='tdb')